 Ways to become an Accounting Technician

-You choose how you want to become an Accounting Technician from three pathways, each designed for different career stages and needs.
+You choose how you want to become an Accounting Technician from different pathways, each designed for different career stages and needs.

 If you’re already working in accounting and finance consider the Experience pathway.
 It assesses your practical experience to see how it measures up against a range of skill based criteria.